Conferences & Trade Fairs

 In accordance with its statutes, the German Winegrowers’ Association organizes a viticultural conference at regular intervals.
 The conference takes place in conjunction with a viticultural exhibition.

 As of 1969 – given their increasing importance – the conference and exhibition were referred to as the international viticultural exhibition “INTERVITIS”; as of 1983, as “INTERVITIS – International Exhibition for Viticulture, Oenology, Bottling and Packaging Technology.
 In 1989 the trade fair was extended to include fruit and fruit juice, and was henceforth known as INTERVITIS INTERFRUCTA.

 In 2014, the DLG, as a top agricultural organisation and host of agricultural trade fairs and exhibitions, was engaged as technical supporter for special crops.
-From 27 - 30 November 2016, the trade fair will take place for the first time under the name INTERVITIS INTERFRUCTA HORTITECHNICA.
+At the end of November 2016, the trade fair took place for the first time under the name INTERVITIS INTERFRUCTA HORTITECHNICA.

 The name of the exhibition and its logo (“the little grape man”) have been trademarked by the Geman Winegrowers’ Association.
 The goal of the conference and exhibition is to enrich winegrowers’ knowledge about the latest findings on Oenology and vineyard maintenance through events, as well as educational exhibits and demonstrations.
 The fair organizers are assisted in this effort by the exhibitors – companies that are active in the industry.

 At the same time, the conference and exhibition are an opportunity to strengthen the position of German viticulture and its wines amidst international competitors.
 Furthermore, the conferences seek to foster public awareness of German viticultural issues, as well as to make these concerns clear to official authorities.